nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability known as "Spectre Variant 1" that allows attackers to exploit speculative execution in CPUs to read sensitive data from memory.
+A speculative execution vulnerability known as "Spectre Variant 1," which allows attackers to read memory via a bounds-check bypass.

 ---